International sanctions during the Russian invasion of Ukraine: Fossil fuels and other commodities

-In October 2023, the Treasury Department's Office of Foreign Asset Control (OFAC) sanctioned two shipping companies for violating price cap sanctions on Russian crude exports as the start of a process to sanction crude oil sanction breakers.
+In October, the Treasury Department's Office of Foreign Asset Control (OFAC) sanctioned two shipping companies for violating price cap sanctions on Russian crude exports as the start of a process to sanction crude oil sanction breakers.

 In combination with the transition to renewable energy in Europe, European sanctions against Russian coal forced Russia to accelerate the shift of its coal exports to Asia.
 However, the limited capacity of the Trans-Siberian Railway remained a bottleneck for Russia's eastern reorientation.

 In April 2024, the United States and the United Kingdom announced a ban on imports of aluminum, copper and nickel from Russia.
 Nickel is a critical metal in electric vehicle batteries, and palladium is critical element in catalytic converters, a component in natural gas vehicles.
+In May 2024, Biden signed legislation banning low-enriched uranium imports from Russia.

-In June 2025, a majority of U.S. senators supported secondary sanctions against Russia that would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
+In June 2025, a majority of U.S. senators supported the Sanctioning Russia Act, which would impose secondary sanctions against Russia, including 500% tariffs on countries that buy Russian oil, natural gas, uranium, and other exports.
 China and India are the main consumers of Russian energy.